v-vanisha/DSA-EXERCISE/README.md

 # DSA-EXERCISE
-A compilation of all the problems that I solve regularly.
+A compilation of all the problems that I solve.